 Many people see the university setting as the optimal place to work, but don’t know how to stand out or advance from entry-level positions into leadership roles.
-According to the real-time market analytics software company, Burning Glass, college administrators with a master’s degree make an annual average of $22,000 more than those with only a bachelor’s degree.
+According to Lightcast, college administrators make an annual average of $96,907 per year, with the top 10 percent of earners making more than $190,777 per year.
 Even still, the decision to pursue graduate education can be daunting.
 How will it help advance a person’s career?
 Is a masters in higher education administration worth it?
 For professionals looking to work in an academic administrative role, a master’s in higher education administration may be instrumental in setting themselves apart from the crowd.

 What Can You Do With a Master’s in Higher Education

-A master’s in higher education administration and student affairs degree provides great learning opportunities.
+A master’s in higher education administration and student affairs (HEASA) degree provides great learning opportunities.
 In this program, students get the chance to train under practicing administrators.
-It also gives professionals an environment to hone soft skills like problem-solving and time management that will be useful in any higher education administration careers.
+It also gives professionals an environment to hone soft skills like problem-solving and time management that will be useful in any postsecondary education careers.

-A master’s in higher education administration allows professionals to explore new career opportunities in areas including counseling, admissions, advising, human resources, development and fundraising, program management, budget and finance, and policy planning.
+A master’s in HEASA allows professionals to explore new career opportunities in areas including counseling, admissions, advising, human resources, development and fundraising, program management, budget and finance, and policy planning.
 Through a hands-on curriculum, students gain the leadership skills to excel in postsecondary education administration.

-Career and Salary Outlook for Higher Education Administration
+Career Opportunities and Salary Outlook in Higher Education

 With a master’s in higher education administration, salary potential, and the opportunity for career advancement has been shown to increase.
-As previously stated, college administrators with a master’s degree make an annual average of $22,000 more than those with only a bachelor’s degree according to Burning Glass.
+As previously stated, college and university administrators with a master’s degree make an annual average of $22,000 more than those with only a bachelor’s degree according to Lightcast.
 The Bureau of Labor Statistics also notes that postsecondary education administrators make an average annual salary of $95,410.
 That’s $43,722 more than the average annual salary in the United States.

 Labor Insight from Burning Glass indicates that the job outlook for university administrators is projected to grow 10% in the next 10 years, much faster than the national average.